-If a problem persists, call or e-mail Teledyne Isco technical support for assistance.
+If the problem persists, call or e-mail the Teledyne Isco Technical Service Department for assistance.
 Simple difficulties can often be diagnosed over the phone.
-For faster service, please have your serial number ready.

-If it is necessary to return the equipment to the factory for service, please follow the shipping instructions provided by technical support, including the use of the Return Material Authorization (RMA) specified.
+If it is necessary to return the equipment to the factory for service, please follow the shipping instructions provided by the Customer Service Department, including the use of the Return Authorization Number specified.
 Be sure to include a note describing the malfunction.
 This will aid in the prompt repair and return of the equipment.